 Check out the UI Overview page which provides a high-level tour of key UI element.
 In particular, check out the Common App UI which outlines the key UI elements including the Action Bar, Navigation Drawer and Content Area.

 For material design, check out the Material Palette for color selection.

 An icon is any graphic that takes up a small portion of screen real estate and provides a quick, intuitive representation of an action, a status, or an app.
 Icons must be created to work across a wide array of devices.
 There are also many different types of icons such as the "Launcher" icon on the home screen, ActionBar icons, and notification icons.
-Check out the iconography guide for a detailed look.
-In particular, work to understand the design tips and follow the correct naming conventions for different icons.
+To get started with icons, check out the material icons style guide.
+If you are looking for actual icons to use, check out materialdesignicons.com and material.io icons.